-Shaves that are too frequent or too close weaken and inflame the skin, making it much more likely for hairs to grow back in on themselves and develop into ingrown hairs.
+Shaves that are too frequent or too close weaken and inflame the skin (like a bad sunburn), making it much more likely for hairs to grow back in on themselves and develop into ingrown hairs.
 We’ll talk about getting rid of razor burn at the same time we talk about remedies for razor bumps because thankfully, they are often the same.

 How Long Do Razor Bumps Last?